Here is a reminder of the before.

 Or I may leave them open.

 There are layers of colors on this piece.
-The main color is Paris Gray Annie Sloan chalk paint.
+The main color is Paris Gray Annie Sloan chalk paint with layers of clear and dark waxes, heavy distressing and touches of Aubusson brushed here and there.

 And here is the new improved look.
 I moved the chairs so you could see it better.
 Guess I should have moved that great big ole dough bowl, too.